schatzlab/appliedgenomics2019/assignments/assignment2/README.md

 ####  [Spades](http://cab.spbu.ru/software/spades/) - Short Read Assembler.

 Normally spades would try several values of k and merge the results together, but here we will force it to just use k=31 to save time.
-The assembly should take about 30 minutes to 1 hour.
+The assembly should take a few minutes.

 ```
 $ spades.py --pe1-1 frag180.1.fq --pe1-2 frag180.2.fq --mp1-1 jump2k.1.fq --mp1-2 jump2k.2.fq -o asm -t 4 -k 31